Monday, February 1, 2021

 taki no oto sound of the rapids (trans.
 Makoto Ueda)

-Haruo Shirane likens the workings of these 'combination-hokku-s' to the "super-position" strategy of Ezra Pound.
-One of Pound's most famous poems that uses this technique, In a Station of the Metro, reads as follows:
+Haruo Shirane likens the workings of these "combination-hokku-s" to the "super-position" technique employed by Ezra Pound.
+One of Pound’s most famous poems to use this method, In a Station of the Metro, reads as follows:

 The apparition of these faces in the crowd;